 Typography as Art

 Typography is one of the cornerstones of good graphic design.
 Selecting and manipulating typefaces is an art unto itself.
-Therefore it’s no surprise that classic typography regularly makes its way into famous paintings and sculptures.
+Therefore, it’s no surprise that classic typography regularly makes its way into famous paintings and sculptures.

 Below are some inspirational images of typography used in the fine arts to help give you a fresh point of view on typographic possibilities in future projects.
-(All images are copyright of the artists.)

 Sometimes I Think Sometimes I Don't